phpseclib/phpseclib.github.io/versioned_docs/version-4.0/file/overview.md

 CMS containers stack.
 To sign-then-encrypt a payload, you wrap it in a `SignedData` and then wrap _that_ in an `EncryptedData`.

-## "I have a file - which class do I use?"
+## Identifying a file by its contents

 | If the file looks like... | It's probably... |
 | --- | --- |